AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

 ---
-title: Activate your MBI Account for Cloud Starter Subscriptions
+title: Activate your[!DNL MBI]Account for Cloud Starter Subscriptions
-description: Learn how to activate MBI for Cloud Starter projects.
+description: Learn how to activate[!DNL MBI]for Cloud Starter projects.
 ---
-# Activate your MBI Account for Cloud Starter Subscriptions
+# Activate your[!DNL MBI]Account for Cloud Starter Subscriptions

-To activate MBI for Cloud Starter projects, first create a MBI account, then create a SSH key, then finally connect to your Magento database.
+To activate[!DNL MBI]for Cloud Starter projects, first create a[!DNL MBI]account, then create a SSH key, then finally connect to your Magento database.
 Click [here](../getting-started/onpremise-activation.md) for activating on-premise subscriptions.

 >[!NOTE]
 >
->For help activating MBI for Cloud Pro projects, contact your Customer Success Manager or Customer Technical Advisor.
+>For help activating[!DNL MBI]for Cloud Pro projects, contact your Customer Success Manager or Customer Technical Advisor.

-1. Create your MBI Account.
+1. Create your[!DNL MBI]Account.

     - Go to [https://account.magento.com/customer/account/login](https://account.magento.com/customer/account/login)

-    - Go to **My Account** > **My MBI Instances**.
+    - Go to **My Account** > **My[!DNL MBI]Instances**.

     - Click **Create Instance**.
 If you do not see this button, contact your Customer Success Manager or Customer Technical Advisor.